helium/HIP/0099-group-challenge.md

 [summary]: #summary

 The current need to have challenges come from Hotspots limits the ability of lighter nodes to be productive members of the network.
-Some slower machines might still have good antennas and internet connections and could be "light nodes" that do not keep a chain, but still retain the ability to participate in PoC challenges.
+Some slower machines, or those with minimal storage, might still have good antennas and internet connections and could be "light nodes" that do not keep a chain, but still retain the ability to participate in PoC challenges.
 This proposal is to work through enabling these nodes by moving the challenge and receipt process onto the consensus group, which would presumably be made up of more powerful nodes that have the full chain.

 # Motivation